 The business supplying the labour will be responsible for overseeing the completion of the work carried out by the workers.
 This is subject to the reverse charge.

-What services are covered by the domestic reverse charge?
+Services covered by the domestic reverse charge

 Most services reported under the Construction Industry Scheme are subject to the reverse charge.
 The reverse charge only applies to standard or reduced-rate services.